Alexander-Minyushkin/mongobch/README.md

 ## Reports
 Once you get logs from benchmark you can generate nice reports using R. Take a look at folder `/report`

-Plot example, shows that response time depends on number of documents (posts_num) in collection
+Plot example, shows that response time depends on number of threads (Windows, local)
 ![Response time](/report/resp_time.png)